 2. Overall point differential

-The MVA offers AA, A, BB and B for men and women with AA being the highest level.
-The AA levels are mostly ex DI players.
-A has some ex D1 players and DII & III.
-BB and B are mostly ex DII & III ex high school.
+The MVA offers AA, A, BB and B Divisions for Men and Women with AA being the highest level.
+Additionally, MVA offers a Low A Division (between A and BB) for Women.
+The AA levels are mostly former Division I and Division II players.
+A has some former Division I, Division II and Division III players.
+BB and B players are mostly former Division II, Division III, and high school players.
 All levels are competitive levels of volleyball and not considered recreational.

 No refunds will be made for any reason to teams that cancel from a tournament after the tournament deadline